 Kermit is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Kermit is a town of professionals, sales and office workers, and service providers.
 There are especially a lot of people living in Kermit who work in healthcare (43.75%), office and administrative support (25.00%), and food service (12.50%).

-As is often the case in a small town, Kermit doesn't have a public transportation system that people use for their commute.
+Kermit is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in Kermit in 2022 was $28,772, which is middle income relative to West Virginia, and lower middle income relative to the rest of the US.
 This equates to an annual income of $115,088 for a family of four.
 However, Kermit contains both very wealthy and poor people as well.
 Kermit also has one of the higher rates of people living in poverty in the nation, with 32.03% of its population below the federal poverty line.